bedumont/dotfiles/installation.md

 # Ben's installation guide

 > The following has been sourced almost entirely from the Arch wiki.
-Thanks to all the contributors for this amazgin resource.
+Thanks to all the contributors for this amazing resource.

 ## Get arch